 Scales of matching intervals that fit inside primary scales with more notes

-Note: Please read the article post Understanding Scale Modes to help prepare you for this article
+Note: Please read article post Understanding Scale Modes to help prepare for Pentatonic Scale Inside The Major Scale On Guitar

 This article post is about the scale myth and confusion of how the Pentatonic Scale relates to the Major Scale.
 The biggest confusion is what key am I really playing in when I am working with two types of scales (Major Scale Versus Pentatonic Scales) and how do they interact and relate to each other?
 In a live improvisation playing situations where your not sure of what key your playing in.
 The first thing your usually going to do by ear is find that common Minor Pentatonic Scale Box and see what chord changes are being played.
 You usually are not going to try playing any major scale 1/2 step notes until you are absolutely sure what major scale key your playing in.